TheTechDad1027/TheTechDad1027/README.md

 # I'm TheTechDad1027

-I build a constantly evolving ecosystem of offline-first utilities and big-screen dashboards for :contentReference[oaicite:0]{index=0} power users.
+I build a constantly evolving ecosystem of utilities for power users.
 Tools are shared *as-is*, updated often, and expanding rapidly — innovation always in progress.

 ---